 - Jesus said He was God though He wasn’t and He knew He wasn’t — If this was true, that would make Him the biggest and most significant charlatan in history.

 - Jesus said He was God though He wasn’t and He didn’t know He wasn’t — If true, this would make Him the biggest and most significant lunatic in history.

 - Jesus said He was and is God and this statement is 100% true — If this so, that makes Him worthy of our undivided attention, uninhibited worship, total devotion, and enthusiastic obedience.

 So as Lewis put it, Jesus is either liar, lunatic, or Lord of All.
 “Good teacher” is not an available option!

-In each case, I have listed the Bible passage and then summarized the event described therein.
+In each case, I have listed the Bible passage, then summarized the event described therein.
 In the section on fulfilled Old Testament prophesies, I have listed both the OT prophesy and the record of its fulfillment in the NT.

 - Mark 2:5-12 — A paralytic man is brought to Jesus by his friends for healing.
-Jesus declares that the paralytic man’s sins are forgiven.
+Jesus declares the paralytic man’s sins are forgiven.
 Those present immediately took offense at Jesus’ words because “who can forgive sins, but God alone?”
-Jesus responded and said that to prove He had the authority on earth to forgive sins (ergo He is God), He healed the paralytic man.
+Jesus responded and said in order to prove He had the authority on earth to forgive sins (ergo He is God), He healed the paralytic man.